Access and Disability Services

 Access and Disability Services advocates for positive change that makes Harper College more universally accessible.
 In order to ensure access and accommodations that inspire students to attain their academic goals, ADS staff and our campus partners actively work to reduce barriers in the physical, electronic, and social environments of the campus.
 Our work helps set the foundation for success by ensuring broad access and support.

-For questions about emergency procedures on campus, please refer to https://www.harpercollege.edu/about/police/emergency/index.php for information and videos.
+For questions about emergency procedures on campus, please refer to https://www.harpercollege.edu/about/police/emergency/index.php for important information and videos about how to respond to potential emergency situations on campus.

 ADS hosts free and public events throughout the year.
-Multiple events are planned during October for Disability Employment Awareness Month and Disability Mentoring Day; and April for Disability Awareness Month.
+Multiple events are planned during October for Disability Employment Awareness Month; and April for Disability Awareness Month.
 The Kimball Hill Family Deaf Institute annually hosts DeaFest around the first weekend in November and the Co-ed Volleyball Tournament in April.
 Please check back for future postings.

 Harper College Deaf Institute Proudly Hosts the